RodneyOlsen.net Rotating Header Image

 It’s a fascinating look at the beliefs of Americans.
 I would guess that an Australian survey would yield similar results.

-The study detailed Americans’ deep and broad religiosity, finding that 92 percent believe in God or a universal spirit — including one in five of those who call themselves atheists.
+The study detailed Americans’ deep and broad religiosity, finding that 92 per cent believes in God or a universal spirit — including one in five of those who call themselves atheists.
 More than half of Americans polled pray at least once a day.

 It’s interesting that 20% of people who claim some kind of belief in God or some kind of universal spirit call themselves atheists.
 I’m assuming that they aren’t rejecting the idea of God, rather they’re rejecting society’s understanding of who God is.
 This highlights the fact that the belief in God quoted in the survey isn’t necessarily a belief in the God of the Bible.